dylanconnolly/movie_reviews/README.md

 # Set Up

-1. Clone this repo: `git clone git@github.com:dylanconnolly/movie_reviews.git`
+1. Clone this repo: `git clone git@github.com:dylanconnolly/movie_reviews.git` and navigate into the root of the directory `cd movie_reviews`
 1. Install dependencies

    It is suggested you use [Bundler](https://bundler.io/) to install the dependencies